3RD-Maple/SpeedTool/Docs/SCRIPTING.md

 Below you will find a brief introduction to timer scripting with SpeedTool

 ## Important things
 Each script must contain two function: `on_load` and `on_frame`.
-Other than that, everything is up for the programer to do.
+Other than that, everything is up for the programmer to do.
 `on_load` function is being executed once the script is loaded.
 `on_frame` function is executed on each frame the target game outputs.

 ## LUA
 To ensure scripting safety, the script is running inside a safe LUA sandbox that has a lot of features disabled.
-Whitelist approach is used.
+A whitelist approach is used.
 Lua version used is 5.4
 Standard library functions available:
 * All of the `string` module